hgchen/hgchen.github.io/_pages/about.md

 I currently lead the Computational Imaging team at Vayu Robotics, focusing on enhancing autonomous vehicle perception through innovative imaging techniques.
-Vayu is supported by notable VCs and industry leaders, including [Khosla Ventures and Lockheed Martin](https://www.vayurobotics.com/press-releases/vayu-robotics-emerges-from-stealth-with-12-7-million-in-seed-funding-from-khosla-ventures-and-lockheed-martin-ventures), and guided by globally renowned AI scientist [Geoffrey Hinton](https://twitter.com/geoffreyhinton/status/1712171599636435105).
+Vayu is supported by notable VCs and industry leaders, including [Khosla Ventures and Lockheed Martin](https://www.vayurobotics.com/press-releases/vayu-robotics-emerges-from-stealth-with-12-7-million-in-seed-funding-from-khosla-ventures-and-lockheed-martin-ventures), and advised by globally renowned AI scientist [Geoffrey Hinton](https://twitter.com/geoffreyhinton/status/1712171599636435105).

 From 2019 to 2022, I was with SenseBrain Technology, where I contributed to computational photography on smartphones.
 My team made strides in areas like novel image sensor, [under-display camera tech](https://jnjaby.github.io/projects/UDC/),